Rotary feeder: Blow-thru rotary airlock feeder

 The blow-thru rotary airlock feeder is ideal for pneumatic conveying applications in food, grain, chemical, milling, baking, plastics and pharmaceutical industries.
 The blow-thru airlocks feature a low profile with large capacity.
 High pressure differentials integral mounting feet, and retrofit competitive units.
 The blow-thru valves are available with 10-vane open-end rotor; outboard bearings and replaceable shaft seals.

 Rotary airlock feeder degassing

 Rotary airlock feeders are very often installed to dose material in a pneumatic conveying line.
 As a consequence, a lot of gas coming from the conveying line is brought upstream by the rotation of the valve and the leakages in between the rotor and the stator.
-In order to have a functional system and a good flow of material, a small hopper equipped with a filter is very often connected to the feeder.
-The air can then be vented and the product admitted to the valve.
+To ensure a smooth material flow and a well-functioning system, a small hopper with a filter is often connected to the feeder.
+This setup allows the air to be vented, while the product is efficiently fed into the valve.